A. Harry Moore: Term in office

-Third term as Governor: 1938–41
+Third term as Governor: 1938–1941

 1937 election

 In 1937, Moore accepted Hague's invitation to run for the governorship a third time.
 His opponent was Reverend Lester H. Clee of Essex County, a relative of Moore's by marriage.
 Despite the candidates' personal acquaintance, the 1937 election was bitter and hard-fought.
 Moore defended himself from charges that he was opposed to the New Deal and Roosevelt; he survived thanks to another large plurality from Hudson County.

 Clee alleged voter fraud, a claim which would hang over Moore's final term.
 Hague stymied various court cases and efforts by the state legislature to investigate the claims.
 In 1940, when an investigating committee of the United States Senate attempted to reopen the controversy, it discovered that the Hudson County poll books had been burned.

 Term in office

 During Moore's final term in office, his principal concern was again economic recovery.
 Moore continued to divert road funds toward direct relief, especially work relief in the form of federally subsidized highway and water facility projects.
 In 1939, he attempted to pass a $60-million highway bond issue; the Republican legislature instead opted for a $21-million issue which was ratified by voter referendum.

 Moore also promoted tax reform as railroad taxes, a major source of revenue for over a century, declined.
-Moore proposed a broad-bsed replacement tax but the legislature, believing that new taxes would weaken the recovery, opposed him.
+Moore proposed a broad-based replacement tax but the legislature, believing that new taxes would weaken the recovery, opposed him.
 Instead, pari-mutuel betting was legalized via referendum, with horse betting expected to make up the lost revenue.

 In addition to the ongoing state and federal investigations into voter fraud, Moore damaged his reputation and popularity by appointing Hague's son to the Court of Errors and Appeals, the state's highest court, in 1939.

 World War II began in the second half of Moore's term and was the focus of his final years in office.
-He established the Governor's Emergency Committee, the first state civil defense agency in the natino, by executive order.
+He established the Governor's Emergency Committee, the first state civil defense agency in the nation, by executive order.
 He also oversaw the development and training of the national guard and, in his final months, the administration of the nation's first peacetime draft.

 In January 1941, Moore left office for the final time, to be succeeded by Secretary of the Navy Charles Edison.